Assessing systematic uncertainties from spectral re-analysis of Cyg X-1 with different coronal geometries

 In the literature, one can identify several ``canonical'' coronal geometries~\citep{2021SSRv..217...65B}.
-These include: \begin{itemize} \item A compact ``lamppost'' corona: a small region located on (or near) the spin axis of the black hole, irradiating the disc from above.
-This geometry produces steep disc emissivity profiles and strong relativistic effects in reflection \citep{Dauser:2013}. \item A slab (or sandwich) corona: a hot layer that covers the accretion disc (or part of it) as a slab or sandwich above/below the disc surface \citep{Wilkins2012, Poutanen:2017}.
-This geometry emphasises Comptonisation of seed photons from the disc and predicts significant soft-excess \citep{Dove:1997}. \item A spherical or ``sphere-plus-disc'' corona: a spherical or quasi-spherical hot plasma region that surrounds the inner disc or lies above it, with the disc truncated further out.
+These include: \begin{itemize} \item A compact ``lamppost'' corona: a small region located on (or near) the spin axis of the black hole, irradiating the disk from above.
+This geometry produces steep disk emissivity profiles and strong relativistic effects in reflection \citep{Dauser:2013}. \item A slab (or sandwich) corona: a hot layer that covers the accretion disk (or part of it) as a slab or sandwich above/below the disk surface \citep{Wilkins2012, Poutanen:2017}.
+This geometry emphasises Comptonisation of seed photons from the disk and predicts significant soft-excess \citep{Dove:1997}. \item A spherical or ``sphere-plus-disk'' corona: a spherical or quasi-spherical hot plasma region that surrounds the inner disk or lies above it, with the disk truncated further out.
 This geometry often yields weaker reflection and different spectral shapes \citep{Dove:1997}. \item A conical or funnel-shaped corona (e.g., due to the base of a jet), or a patchy/coronal cloud model \citep{Kim:2024}.
 Recent polarimetric and timing work suggests that simple lamppost geometry may be too restrictive \cite{Jana:2023}. \item Cylindrical corona: a corona in the shape of a cylinder above/below accretion disk can be interpreted as the base of a jet \citep{Meng:2025}.
 This geometry can naturally explain weak disk reflection and strong hard X‐ray Comptonization. \end{itemize}

 Choosing between these geometries affects not only the spectral fitting but also our view of the physics.
 For example, it helps determine whether the corona is compact and linked to the base of a jet \citep[e.g.,][]{wang21}, or extended and possibly part of the disk atmosphere; whether the disk is truncated or reaches the innermost stable circular orbit \citep[ISCO, e.g.,][]{Fabian:1989,basak17}; and whether the corona is moving or expanding, or instead remains static \citep[e.g.,][]{kara19}.